 According to the United Nations Population Fund (UNFPA), 50 million abortions are performed around the world every year.
 That's an average of 136,986.3 abortions every single day.
 Summary - The State of World Population 2000

 Abortion is never necessary to "preserve the life of the mother."

 technology, never an intentional choice. [return]

 Many pro-abortionists say that abortion should be "safe, legal, and rare."
 Why should the exercise of a "constitutional right" be "rare?"
 This is like a government censor saying freedom of the press should be "rare," or a pro-lynching KKK member saying trials by jury should be "rare."
 Abortions should be rare because they are murder.

 Should abortion be illegal even in cases of rape and incest?
 Yes, emphatically.
 A person should not be put to death because her father is a rapist.
 Nor should a person be put to death because his father committed incest.

+Today in Planned Parenthood abortion facilities across the country, there are girls under 18 who are getting abortions.
+They were statutorily raped by men over 18.
 Planned Parenthood does not care.
 They tell these girls not to disclose the age of their rapist.
 Aggressors against women use the mentality of the rape- or incest-exeption to destroy evidence of their crimes.

 For these reasons, there should not be any exception to a general prohibition on abortion on the grounds of rape or incest.